In Search Of Yummy-ness

 Wrapping chocolate shortbread cookie dough into a log with plastic wrap before placing in the fridge.

-1. To make slice and bake shortbread cookies, you'll need to roll your dough into a log.
+1. To make slice-and-bake shortbread cookies, you'll need to roll your dough into a log.
 Wrap the log with plastic wrap, and then place it in the refrigerator for at least 20 minutes to chill.

 2. Once the dough is chilled, take it out of the fridge.
 Unwrap the dough log and place it on a cutting board.